Helias/TC-Telegram-Bot/README.md

 # TC-Telegram-Bot
-This is a Telegram bot that execute commands in TrinityCore console via telnet.
+This is a Telegram bot that execute commands in [TrinityCore](https://community.trinitycore.org/topic/14582-trinitycore-and-telegram-integration/?tab=comments#comment-85953) or [AzerothCore](http://www.azerothcore.org/) console via telnet.

-If you don't know how to set up a basic Telegram Bot, read this first:  [https://core.telegram.org/bots](https://core.telegram.org/bots) and talk with @BotFather
+If you don't know how to set up a basic Telegram Bot, read this first:  [https://core.telegram.org/bots](https://core.telegram.org/bots) and talk with [@BotFather](https://t.me/BotFather)

 ## Installing